Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 Some useful packages to install are :
 - `git` : most popular version control system for code and configuration files
 - `wireshark` : networking traffic analyzer
+- `zsh` : advanced Unix shell (alternative to Bash)
+- `wget` : command-line tool to download files from the Internet
 - `firewalld` : popular Linux firewall on top of `iptables` or `nftables` backend
 - `screen` : terminal multiplexer, allowing the share of a single terminal by multiple processes
 - `imagemagick` : image editor and image format convertor